uof1745-cmd/PCN/README.md

 ```

 ## Testing
-If you want to use our pre-train model, you can download here.
+If you want to use our pre-train model, you can download [here](链接：https://pan.baidu.com/s/1_vtoyewrq6nw7t2Of-NVsw).
+Extraction code: zv83

 Put the pre-train model in
 ```